 To describe the natural progression of a Supply Chain & Procurement department's maturity level, 3 stages can be outlined for the organisation to undergo.
 Increased maturity is both relevant and necessary as it leads to added value.

-Studies show that the maturity level of procurement is directly correlated with realized savings, and as an organisation advances in maturity, so does the additional value created through e.g., operational efficiencies, risk reduction and business innovation.
-To advance the movement through these stages and continuously increase value created by Procurement, any organization will depend on having the right people, supported by the right technologies.
+Studies show that the maturity level of procurement is directly correlated with realised savings, and as an organisation advances in maturity, so does the additional value created through e.g., operational efficiencies, risk reduction and business innovation.
+To advance the movement through these stages and continuously increase value created by Procurement, any organisation will depend on having the right people, supported by the right technologies.

 Each stage holds its own advantages, value acceleration opportunities - as well as challenges - and moving from stage 1 to 2 is often the most pivotal change journey in the lifetime of a procurement organisation.
 Have you ever considered what stage your organisation is in?

 - Primarily operational ad-hoc buying of products and services, ordering and invoicing aren’t necessarily driven by Procurement.